 As a registered broker-dealer, the Company is subject to SEC Rule 15c3-1, which requires the maintenance of minimum regulatory net capital.
-The Company utilizes the alternative method permitted by Rule 15c3-1, which requires that the Company maintain minimum regulatory net capital, as defined, equal to the greater of \$1,000,000 or 2% of aggregate debit items arising from customer transactions, as defined.
+The Company utilizes the alternative method permitted by Rule 15c3-1, which requires that the Company maintain minimum regulatory net capital, as defined, equal to the greater of \$1,000,000 or 2% of aggregate debit items arising from customer transactions, as defined plus an amount related to the overcollateralization on Reverse repurchase agreements.
 The Company is also subject to CFTC Regulation 1.17, which requires the maintenance of regulatory net capital of 8% of the total risk margin requirement, as defined, for all positions carried in customer accounts plus 8% of the total risk margin requirement, as defined, for all positions carried in non-customer accounts or \$1,000,000, whichever is greater.

-At September 30, 2023, the CFTC minimum requirement of 8% of the total risk margin requirement, as defined for all positions carried in customer accounts plus 8% of the total risk margin requirement, as defined for all positions carried in non-customer accounts resulted in a greater regulatory net capital requirement then the SEC's requirement.
-At September 30, 2023, the Company had regulatory net capital of approximately \$1,824.1 million, which was approximately \$1,674.8 million in excess of required net capital.
+At Sept 30, 2024, the SEC requirement of 2% of aggregate debit items arising from customer transactions, as defined plus an amount related to the overcollateralization on Reverse Repurchase agreements resulted in a greater regulatory net capital requirement than the CFTC's requirement.
+At September 30, 2024, the Company had regulatory net capital of approximately \$2,245.6 million, which was approximately \$2,041.0 million in excess of required net capital.